93. Pearls

 For pearl farmers like James Brown, cultivating these large, perfectly round pearls has become harder over time, largely due to factors outside of their control.

-We went through a period where we were getting those quite consistently as a family after we'd spent 50 years really honing our skills and then the last 15 years have been extraordinarily difficult with the onset of climate change impacts.
+We went through a period where we were getting those quite consistently as a family after we'd spent 50 years really honing our skills.

+And then the last 15 years have been extraordinarily difficult with the onset of climate change impacts.
 So our farms are not as productive and there's much more variation.

-These days it's extraordinarily hard to produce fine quality pearls.
+These days, it's extraordinarily hard to produce fine-quality pearls.

+Global pearl supplies can be affected by typhoons, disease and pollution.
 Because unlike other gemstones, a pearl crop depends on the health of a living organism.

 Pearl farmers also can't escape macroeconomic forces.

 Say I'm in the middle of ramping up, which we are doing now.
+Let's say the market then suddenly takes a downturn.

 We would probably do what we did 10, 15 years ago.

-And instead of taking that crop to market, we'd probably just put it on the safe and we'd start to sort of reduce the biomass of the farm.
+And instead of taking that crop to market, we'd probably just just put it on the safe and we'd start to sort of reduce the biomass of the farm.
+How can we create more value out of a smaller crop?

+That kind of thing.
 So you end up with basically a safe full of pearls.

 But Jeremy Shepard says creating artificial scarcity is not a practical approach for most pearl farmers.
+Now, during COVID, prices were unsustainable for farmers.

 And when that does happen,

 the lucky farmers might put their pearls into a vault and not sell them.
+But that's not reality for most because farms are ongoing operations.

 You're not producing just one year and you're done.

 You've got pearls in the water constantly and you've got to keep it running.
+Otherwise, you're bankrupt.

 While warming temperatures or marine disease can have a significant effect on the supply of pearls, A single celebrity can have a similar effect on demand.